1940 Half Dollar Value (2026 Guide): Errors List, ā€œSā€ & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Here is the complete auction data that can help you have a clear understanding of its value.
+Here is the complete auction data to help you understand its value more clearly.

 Growing specialist recognition of this proof’s distinctive technical attributes has begun reshaping collector preferences in the advanced proof market.